mirror/dd-wrt/src/router/curl/docs/libcurl/libcurl-symbols.md

 Introduced in 7.1.
 Deprecated since 7.17.0.

 ## CURLE_FUNCTION_NOT_FOUND
 Introduced in 7.1.
-See libcurl-errors(3).
+Deprecated since 7.53.0.

 ## CURLE_GOT_NOTHING
 Introduced in 7.9.1.
 See libcurl-errors(3).